Data Entry Worksheet

 Employment Income

 Salary: Enter your gross annual salary in the Salary cell.
-This amount should include your pay, any bonuses and taxable benefits including any employer contributions towards a group RRSP.
+This amount should include your pay, any bonuses and taxable benefits excluding any employer contributions towards a group RRSP which are entered on the next row.

 Employer group RRSP contributions: Enter the annual amount of any employer group RRSP contributions.
-This amount should also be included in your salary.
+Do not include this amount in your salary.

 Self-employment income: Enter the annual amount of any self-employment income.
-For home businesses, this is your annual net profit – the taxable portion of your income – what you pocket after expenses are paid.
+For home businesses, this is your annual net profit – the taxable portion of your income – what you pocket after expenses and before income taxes are paid.

 Deductions from Employment Income